The Ideal Bid Team Structure: Research Reveals Top Roles for Winning RFPs

 Research shows that team size tends to expand proportionally with the size of the company.

-For example, small and mid-size companies (<100 to 250) have an average team size of 4 people, while enterprise organizations (5,001+) have an average team size of 13 people.
+For example, small and mid-size companies (<100 to 250) have an average team size of 4 people, while enterprise organizations (5,001+) have an average team size of 14 people.
+However, the sweet spot appears to be 11 members, as teams of this size typically win half or more of the RFPs they compete in.

 Benefits of RFP Software for Growing Teams